Deveshjoshi101/30-days-MERN/README.md

 4. Set up a simple microservices environment with Docker.
 5. Practice creating and deploying microservices with Node.js.
 6. Implement service communication (HTTP, message queues).
-7. Explore service orches
+7. Explore service orchestration and coordination.

-tration and coordination.
 8. Learn about microservices security and authentication.
 9. Implement API Gateway for managing microservices.
 10. Practice monitoring and logging in microservices.